 Congestion, Delay, and VMT: Figure 5.14 and Figure 5.15 illustrate the AM and PM peak hour conditions, respectiveley, on the freeway system for 2018 from Google traffic data.
 In general, the most consistent congestion patterns occur on the I-215 segment between I-10 and SR-60 in both peak periods.
 More specifically, the traffic data indicate that during the AM peak, there is congestion on I-215 on the entire segment from I-10 to SR-60.
 The level of congestion is approximately the same in both directions in this area.
 There also is congestion on I-215 southbound south of SR-210 as well as I-215 southbound south of the I-15/I-215 interchange.
 During the PM peak, the southbound direction of the segment between I-10 and SR-60 is significantly congested and a portion of the same segment is congested in the northbound direction.
 Also the segment of I-215 north of I-10 up to 5th Street in San Bernardino is congested.
-There also is congestion along I-215 north of SR-210 in the northbound direction during the PM peak as well as north of the I-15/I-215 interchange, again in the northbound direction.
+There also is congestion along I-215 north of SR-210 in the northbound direction.